LL-37 (5mg)

 LL-37 Peptide

-LL-37 is a Cathelicidin, a protein family where the members exhibit diverse functions.
-These peptides, which are produced by macrophages and polymorphonuclear leukocytes (both types of white blood cells), have been suggested to exhibit bactericidal action.
-They have been suggested to have shown other substantial potential impacts as well.
+LL-37 is a Cathelicidin, a protein family of unique and diverse functions.
+These peptides, produced by macrophages and polymorphonuclear leukocytes (both types of white blood cells), have been suggested to exhibit bactericidal action.
 The entire group is classified as antimicrobial peptides (AMPs).
-LL-37, in particular, has been researched in relation to autoimmune disease, cancer, and wound healing.[1]
+The peptide, in particular, has been researched in relation to autoimmune disease, cancer, and wound recovery.[1]
 For example, researchers note that “Corneal and conjunctival epithelia express LL-37 as part of mucosal innate immunity to protect against bacterial and viral ocular infections.”

 Specifications